 - (a) A Temporary facility permit may be issued for Body Art services provided outside of the physical site of a facility registered with the Health Authority for the purpose of product demonstration in connection with Body Art conventions or industry trade shows. - (b) A Temporary Body Art Establishment permit may be obtained by the operator of a body art establishment holding a current body art permit after submitting an application for a temporary facility.
-Such application must contain the location, the operating days, hours of operation of the temporary facility, and the plans/description of the temporary facility. - (c) Temporary facility permits will not be issued unless:

-- 1. The applicant is a minimum of eighteen 18 years of age and demonstrates to the Health Authority his/her successful compliance with all training, disclosure, consent and requirements of this Body Art Regulation. - 2.
+Such application must contain the location, the operating days, hours of operation of the temporary facility, and the plans/description of the temporary facility. - (c) Temporary facility permits will not be issued unless: - The applicant is a minimum of eighteen 18 years of age and demonstrates to the Health Authority his/her successful compliance with all training, disclosure, consent and requirements of this Body Art Regulation. - 2.
 Application for a permit for the practitioner and/or temporary facility has been submitted for review by the Health Authority, at least thirty (30) days prior to the event. - 3.
-The applicant has paid all required fees set by the Board of Health. - (d) The following criteria pertain to temporary facilities permitting: - 1.
-No permit for a temporary body art establishment may be issued for more than seven (7) consecutive days. - 2.
-An applicant for a Temporary Body Art Establishment permit shall not receive more than two consecutive seven (7) day permits during a thirty- day (30) period. - 3.
-Temporary facility permits shall not be transferable from one place to another or from one person to another. - 4.
-Temporary facility permits shall be posted in a prominent and conspicuous place as determined by the Health Authority so clients can readily observe them.
+The applicant has paid all required fees set by the Board of Health. - (d) The following criteria pertain to temporary facilities permitting and licensing: - 1.
+No permit and/or license for a temporary body art establishment may be issued for more than seven (7) consecutive days. - 2.
+An applicant for a Temporary Body Art Establishment permit and/or license shall not

+- receive more than two consecutive seven (7) day permits and/or license during a thirty-day (30) period. - 3.
+Temporary facility permits and/or license shall not be transferable from one place to another or from one person to another. - Temporary facility permits and/or licenses shall be posted in a prominent and conspicuous place as determined by the Health Authority so clients can readily observe them.